guillermo-lahuerta/Real-time-object-detection/README.md

 ## About this notebook

-This notebook contains all the steps to train a Deep Learning model for **Real Time Object Detection**.
+This [notebook](https://github.com/guillermo-lahuerta/Real_time_object_detection/blob/main/Mask_detection.ipynb) contains all the steps to train a Deep Learning model for **Real Time Object Detection**.
 In this particular project, the object to be detected is a **mask**.

 The model presented in this repository has been totally implemented using *open source* tools (such as Python 3 and TensorFlow 2), and is designed to be run on an a system with a NVIDIA graphics card and CUDA architectures (so we can take advantage of **tensorflow-gpu** to speed up the training).
-If you don't have such an environment, I suggest using [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb) instead.
+If you don't have such an environment, I suggest using Google Colab instead.

 ![](img/mask_recognition.gif)

 The steps described in this project, follow the structure described in this popular TensorFlow [tutorial](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html).
-I adapted the proposed structure to be able to detect a mask (instead of more common state-of-the-art objects, such as cats, dogs or people).
+I adapted the proposed structure to be able to detect a **mask** (instead of more common state-of-the-art objects, such as cats, dogs or people).

 I also used an amazing graphical image annotation package, *LabelImg*, to perform the labelling of the pictures myself.
 This package is developed by [Tzuta Lin](https://github.com/tzutalin/labelImg).

 Regarding the technical implementation of the model, I used *transfer learning* to take advantage of a pre-trained Convolutional Neural Network.
-For the purposes of this model, I obtained great results with the [**MobileNet**](https://arxiv.org/abs/1704.04861) architecture.
+For the purposes of this model, I obtained great results with the [MobileNet V2](https://arxiv.org/abs/1704.04861) architecture.

-## MobileNet
+## MobileNet v2

 Convolutional Neural Networks is the standard architecture for solving tasks associated with images.
 Some of the well-known deep learning architectures for CNN are LeNet-5 (7 layers), GoogLeNet (22 layers), AlexNet (8 layers), VGG (16–19 layers), or ResNet (152 layers).

 In this [repository](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md), you can find a huge amount of pre-trained models with different architectures.

-For this project, I tested two models:
+For this specific project, I just tested the following two models:

 - The *SSD ResNet50 V1 FPN 640x640*.
 - The *SSD MobilNet V2 FPN 640x640*.